Although coffee tastes great and can help you start your day, not everyone wants to have caffeine.

 Dark roasted coffee beans

-The indirect solvent process takes away a lot of caffeine, leaving about 3% of the caffeine in the coffee bean.
+The indirect solvent process removes a significant amount of caffeine, leaving approximately 3% of the caffeine in the coffee bean.

 The direct solvent method

 Direct solvent decaf is similar to the indirect solvent process.
-The primary difference is that you soak the beans in the chemical solvent instead of just rinsing them.
+The main difference is that you soak the beans in the chemical solvent, rather than just rinsing them.

 Therefore, the beans have more direct contact with the chemical solvents.

-Soaking the beans in a solvent will extract caffeine and other compounds.
-Then, you drain the beans to remove excess solvent.
+Soaking the beans in a solvent extracts caffeine and other compounds.
+Then, you drain the beans to remove the excess solvent.

 Why the decaf process fails to produce 100% decaf coffee

-Why don’t we leave the beans in carbon dioxide, hot water, or activated coals until all the caffeine evaporates?
+Why don't we leave the beans in carbon dioxide, hot water, or activated carbon until all the caffeine evaporates?

 But still, some stubborn milligrams of caffeine refuse to leave.
-It’s not an exact science, which prevents a 100% success rate.
+It's not an exact science that prevents a 100% success rate.

-The law of diminishing returns makes it impossible to extract all the caffeine.
+The law of diminishing returns makes it impossible to extract all the caffeine from the coffee.
 Basically, the first few rounds of caffeine extraction will yield the most results.

 But as more rounds are performed, less and less caffeine is removed.
 Ultimately, some remaining caffeine molecules are inevitable.

-As such, decaf coffee doesn’t have to be 100% decaf.
-According to the FDA, decaf coffee must be 97% caffeine-free to use the decaf label.
+As such, decaf coffee doesn't have to be 100% decaf.
+According to the FDA, decaf coffee must be at least 97% caffeine-free to be labeled as such.

 Non-caffeinated alternatives to decaf coffee